amarula/dyndesign/docs/dynamic_class_design.md

 # Dynamic Class Design

-Dynamic Class Design is a powerful package that offers developers two essential features for flexible and dynamic class manipulation: dynamic inheritance and class merging.
+Dynamic Class Design is a powerful module that offers developers two essential features for flexible and dynamic class manipulation: dynamic inheritance and class merging.
 With these capabilities, developers gain unprecedented control over the structure and behavior of their classes, enabling them to adapt and